dvkrizan/flatland-rl/README.md

 `conda activate flatland-rl`

-3. Now that your environment has been created, install the flatland-rl python package via conda:
+3. Now that your environment has been created, install the flatland-rl python package via conda (as of January 2022, this code was updated to work with version 3.0.9):

-`pip install flatland-rl`
+`pip install flatland-rl==3.0.9`

 4. You will need additional packages to be able to run the code.
 Here are the libraries you should be installing: